-- 1. Advise the Board and Trustees on a shared vision and strategic plan for Rotary's future, along with providing counsel regarding alignment of initiatives and activities. - 2.
-Conduct reviews of Rotary's strategic plan at least every three years, including evaluation of the mid- and long-term measures to ensure progress of the plan. - 3.
-Review at least annually Rotary's performance in achieving the strategic plan against measurable targets for report to the Board and Trustees. - 4.
-Make recommendations to the Board and Trustees related to Rotary's mission, vision, values, priorities and goals, including future strategic initiatives and major programs or services. - 5.
-Ensure the organization has a defined, effective, measurable process for implementing the strategic plan. - 6.
-In collaboration with the Finance Committees and the general secretary, review the organization's long-term financial projections and financial sustainability opportunities to align with the strategic plan. - 7.
-Survey Rotarians and clubs at least every three years to review the strategic plan and recommend updates for consideration by the Board and Trustees. - 8.
-Review triennially the strategic impact of pending and approved Council on Legislation items on the strategic plan.
+1. Advise the Board and Trustees on a shared vision and strategic plan for Rotary's future, along with providing counsel regarding alignment of initiatives and activities.

+2. Conduct reviews of Rotary's strategic plan at least every three years, including evaluation of the mid- and long-term measures to ensure progress of the plan.

+3. Review at least annually Rotary's performance in achieving the strategic plan against measurable targets for report to the Board and Trustees.

+4. Make recommendations to the Board and Trustees related to Rotary's mission, vision, values, priorities and goals, including future strategic initiatives and major programs or services.

+5. Ensure the organization has a defined, effective, measurable process for implementing the strategic plan.

+6. In collaboration with the Finance Committees and the general secretary, review the organization's long-term financial projections and financial sustainability opportunities to align with the strategic plan.

+7. Survey Rotarians and clubs at least every three years to review the strategic plan and recommend updates for consideration by the Board and Trustees.

+8. Review the strategic impact of pending and approved Council on Legislation and Council on Resolutions items on the strategic plan.

-- 9. Identify and analyze critical strategic issues facing the organization to formulate scenarios and strategies. - 10.
-Consider Rotary's position and comparative advantage relative to market trends as well as global trends in volunteerism, membership, charitable causes and humanitarian service. - 11.
-Monitor global demographic trends that could affect the potential number of Rotarians by geographic region, including countries that may open to expansion. - 12.
-Collaborate with the Risk Advisory Committee to consider the relationship of Rotary's risk assessment review to organizational strategy. - 13.
-Perform other functions as assigned by the Board and Trustees.
-(January 2017 Trustees Mtg., Dec.
-63)
+9. Identify and analyze critical strategic issues facing the organization to formulate scenarios and strategies.

+10. Consider Rotary's position and comparative advantage relative to market trends as well as global trends in volunteerism, membership, charitable causes and humanitarian service.

-1.100.2.
+11. Monitor global demographic trends that could affect the potential number of Rotarians by geographic region, including countries that may open to expansion.

+12. Collaborate with the Risk Advisory Committee to consider the relationship of Rotary's risk assessment review to organizational strategy.

+13. Perform other functions as assigned by the Board and Trustees.
+(September 2017 Trustees Mtg., Dec.
+12)

+Source: April 2015 Trustees Mtg., Dec.
+114 Amended by January 2017 Trustees Mtg., Dec.
+63; September 2017 Trustees Mtg., Dec.
+12

+1.110.2.
 Role of Board of Directors and Foundation Trustees to Strategic Planning and Strategic Planning Committee